Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content: Related Work

 \subsection{Deep and Latent Recommendations}

 Both within RS and CARS neural networks have been investigated as a powerful tool for modeling with large quantities of mostly sparse features.
 An early example is presented in~\cite{Salakhutdinov2007a} for learning latent representations of users and content items using Restricted Boltzmann Machines.
-In Prod2Vec~\cite{Grbovic2015}, the RS equivalent to the successful use of embeddings in Word2Vec~\cite{Mikolov2013}, the context of a recommendation is defined from purchase sequences and product side information in the expanded Meta-Prod2Vec~\cite{Vasile2016}.
+In Prod2Vec~\cite{Grbovic2015}, the RS equivalent to the successful use of embeddings in Word2Vec~\cite{Mikolov2013}, the context of a recommendation is defined from purchase sequences and product side information in the expanded Meta-Prod2Vec~\cite{Vasile2016}. \cite{Wu2016} similarly relies on advances in natural language processing by providing context-aware recommendations using latent context representations and contextual operating tensors.
 In~\cite{Hsieh2017}, a joint user-item space is learned from implicit feedback, and the method integrates item features such as images. \cite{Covington2016}~presents a real-world CARS implementation of using embeddings for video content recommendation.
 In the paper, the concatenated embeddings of various context and content attributes are fed through a single neural network.
-DeepCross~\cite{Shan2016} uses a similar architecture, but they replace the standard feed-forward network with a residual network.
+DeepCross~\cite{Shan2016} uses a similar architecture, but replaces the standard feed-forward network with a residual network.
 Wide \& Deep~\cite{Cheng2016} similarly uses a concatenation of embedded features as input for a feed-forward neural network, but additionally adds a wide component with e.g. cross-product transformed features.
 The output is a weighted sum of the wide and deep components.
-Factorization Machines~(FM)~\cite{Rendle2010} is a popular method in CARS, which embeds features linearly into a latent space and uses inner product to model the interactions.
+Factorization Machines~(FM)~\cite{Rendle2010} is a popular method in CARS, which embeds features linearly into a latent space and uses the inner product to model the interactions.
 Neural Factorization Machines~(NFM)~\cite{He2017a} combines FM with neural network architectures to effectively model higher-order nonlinear feature interactions.
 In~\cite{Yi2019}, a two-tower architecture is proposed and sampling-bias-corrected softmax is used to learn embeddings from randomly sampled mini-batches. \cite{Tanielian2019} presents a relaxed softmax loss using a Boltzmann sampling distribution for negative examples.
-In \cite{Jiang2019}, knowledge is transferred between different heterogeneous feedback information types across RS domains.

 A vital component of these systems is the loss objective and the formation of mini-batches with positive and negative interactions.
 One of the popular functions is the contrastive loss presented in \cite{Chopra2005}, which minimizes the Euclidean distance between positive embedding pairs while penalizing distances between negative examples smaller than a specified margin.
 Another popular approach is the Large Margin Nearest Neighbor (LMNN) formulation in~\cite{Weinberger2006} that samples triplets consisting of a positive embedding pair and a negative pair.
 The objective involves separating the positively coupled pair from the negatively coupled pair by a margin, which has inspired the work in e.g. \cite{Hsieh2017}.
 Other variants of the triplet-based loss are introduced in~\cite{Song2016}, where the vector of pairwise distances is lifted to a matrix, and the $N$-pairs loss in \cite{Sohn2016} uses efficient mini-batch construction and generalizes the triplet loss by allowing comparison among multiple negative examples.
 In \cite{Opitz2018}, the last embedding layer is divided into an ensemble of embeddings trained using online gradient boosting.